 Wij gebruiken een aantal cookies om u de best mogelijke browser ervaring te bieden.
 Door deze website te blijven gebruiken, gaat u akkoord met ons gebruik van cookies.
 U kunt hier meer leren over ons cookie-beleid of door op de link te klikken onderaan iedere pagina van onze website.

 Today the corporate data focus has shifted away from the US and on to the UK, with a number of companies updating the markets with their latest figures.
 Unfortunately the impressive performance of the US equity markets, where over 70% of companies have been able to beat expectations, does not look like it will be replicated here.
 One stock bucking the negative outlook trend is, somewhat surprisingly, Royal Bank of Scotland.
-In fact, the company has been so pleased with itself it has been unable to contain its excitement and posted the eye-catching first-quarter figures of a £1 billion pre-tax profit a week early.
-Although this is an encouraging sign, we are still some way off seeing the government being in a position to reduce its 81% holding in the bank.
+In fact, the company has been so pleased with its self it has been unable to contain its excitement and posted the eye-catching first-quarter figures of a £1 billion pre-tax profit a week early.
+Although this is an encouraging sign, we are still some way off seeing the government being in a position to reduce its 81% holding in the Bank.

 In a considerably less optimistic press release, mining companies Anglo American and Lonmin have painted an altogether gloomier picture with a combination of poor commodity prices, difficult currency hedging headwinds and continued disruption at platinum mines contributing to both erring on the side of caution with their forward guidance.